sapphirepp/sapphirepp/doc/pages/quick-start.md

 @snippet{lineno} include/config.h Scattering frequency

+@note You might notice the index `q_index` in the line above.
+For performance
+      reasons, the @ref sapphirepp::VFP::ScatteringFrequency
+      "ScatteringFrequency" function calculates the scattering frequencies for a list of `points` rather than for one individual `point`.
+Consequently, the function returns a list of scattering frequency values, each corresponding to a point in the list, indexed by `q_index`.

 ### Source term {#source-term-quick-start}

 Next, we specify the injection of particles at the shock ($x = 0$).
 We use a